OmarAglan/ArbSh/docs/DEVELOPMENT_TASKS.md

 # Development Tasks and Priorities

-This document outlines the immediate and medium-term development tasks for the Simple Shell project, prioritized by importance for supporting the Baa language ecosystem.
+This document outlines the immediate and medium-term development tasks for the ArbSh project, prioritized by importance for supporting the Baa language ecosystem.

 ## Immediate Priorities (1-2 Months)